Jimbly/glovjs/README.md

 * Files can be ES2018 (through Babel)
 * Server automatically restarts on any relevant file change
 * Client automatically reloads on javascript or html change
-* Client automatically dynamically reloads CSS file changes
+* Client automatically dynamically reloads CSS, texture, etc file changes
 * Client .js and vendor files all bundled and minified
 * Source maps created for debugging, even on minified builds
-* brfs supported for embedding non-.js files into source
+* Limited static-fs supported for embedding non-.js files into source, glov/webfs preferred to get dynamic reloads

 Useful SublimeText 3 packages
 * SublimeLinter